pcolmant/repanier/README.md

 This procedure shows you step by step how to install `Repanier` on a server.
 By applying it, you have all the elements to update a `Repanier` website with a new version of `Repanier`.
-And even to install several `Repanier` websites on a seveur.
+And even to install several `Repanier` websites on a server.

 ## Linux prerequisites to run only once